Saturday 13 June, 2026

 The MoD has also been trickling out a number of other “defence tech” advances.
 In early April, the UK said it would be buying a “significant number” of Skyhammer interceptor missiles from Cambridge Aerospace in a multi-million pound deal.
 Also that month, the British Army announced a deal with ARX Robotics for the startup to supply it with uncrewed ground vehicles.
 The MoD is additionally apparently brokering meetings between Gulf states and a select group of startups and defence contractors to help those countries procure their own defence tech to defend themselves.
 (The list of companies includes those working on APKWS.)

-And the MoD last week announced progress another another drone procurement project: it has shortlisted four companies for a tender to build “wingmen” support drones to work alongside its Apache helicopter fleet.
+And the MoD last week announced progress on another drone procurement project: it has shortlisted four companies for a tender to build “wingmen” support drones to work alongside its Apache helicopter fleet.
 (The shortlist includes Anduril Industries (UK) Ltd, BAE Systems Operations Ltd, Tekever Ltd and Thales UK Ltd.)

 One of the other longstanding criticisms has been that the UK is not spending enough on defence, and that the percentage of GDP should be at least 3% (even if it means cuts elsewhere).
 Today’s announcement reaffirms that spend is still not there and currently has no plans to be.
 The government aims to get defence spending to 2.6% of GDP by 2027, from around 2.4% currently.